felipenoris/XLSX.jl/docs/src/formatting.md

 ![image|320x500](./images/cell1.png) ![image|100x500](./images/blank.png) ![image|320x500](./images/cell2.png)

-Excel uses range of `:formatting_type` values describe these conditional formats and the same values are used here, as follows:
+Excel uses a range of `:formatting_type` values describe these conditional formats and the same values are used here, as follows:
 - `:cellIs`
 - `:top10`